This was last updated on March 29th, 2019. See further down for advice on travelling from elsewhere in the UK or internationally.

 Once you’re in Calderdale, travel is cheap compared to much of the UK.

-If you’re in a car, or reliant on buses and taxis, the A646 has you covered, though beware that it tends to have rush hour traffic jams to the East of Hebden Bridge.
+If you’re in a car, or reliant on buses and taxis, the A646 has you covered, though beware that it tends to have rush hour traffic jams twice a day to the East of Hebden Bridge, especially due to ongoing flood defence work that means more temporary traffic lights.
 Buses also run from Cragg Vale and Oxenhope.
 For buses, as well as Google Maps there’s a journey planner on West Yorkshire Metro.

 Here are estimated cab fares from Hebden Bridge to: